play icon for videos

 What are the three levels of a training needs analysis?

 Organization, task, and person.
-Organization analysis asks where the business underperforms and whether training is the right fix.
+Organization analysis asks where the business underperforms and whether training is even the right fix.
 Task analysis decomposes the role into the competencies it requires.
 Person analysis measures which individuals hold or lack each competency.
 Running all three prevents training a skill that will not move the metric, or training everyone when only one segment has the gap.

 What should a training needs assessment survey include?